Biden, Putin talk nearly an hour as alarm rises over Ukraine

 WILMINGTON, Del.
-(AP) — Presidents Joe Biden and Vladimir Putin spoke for nearly an hour late Thursday amid growing alarm over Russia's troop buildup near Ukraine, a simmering crisis further complicated as the Kremlin has stepped up its calls for security guarantees and test fired hypersonic missiles to underscore its demands.
+(AP) — Presidents Joe Biden and Vladimir Putin spoke frankly for nearly an hour late Thursday amid growing alarm over Russia's troop buildup near Ukraine, a crisis that's deepened as the Kremlin has stiffened its insistence on border security guarantees and test fired hypersonic missiles to underscore its demands.

+Putin's foreign affairs adviser said Biden reaffirmed the U.S. threat of new sanctions against Russia in case of an escalation or invasion, to which Putin responded with a warning of his own that such a U.S. move could lead to a complete rupture of ties.

+"It would be a colossal mistake that would entail grave consequences,” said Yuri Ushakov.
+He added that Putin told Biden that Russia would act as the U.S. would if offensive weapons were deployed near American borders.

+White House officials said the leaders agreed there are areas where the two sides could make meaningful progress but also that there are differences that might be impossible to resolve.

+White House press secretary Jen Psaki said that Biden “urged Russia to de-escalate tensions with Ukraine” and “made clear that the United States and its allies and partners will respond decisively if Russia further invades Ukraine.”

-Putin requested the call, the second between the leaders this month, ahead of scheduled talks between senior U.S. and Russian officials set for Jan.
-10 in Geneva.
+Putin requested the call, the second between the leaders this month, ahead of scheduled talks between senior U.S. and Russian officials Jan.
+9 and 10 in Geneva.
+The Geneva talks will be followed by a meeting of the Russia-NATO Council on Jan.
+12 and negotiations at the Organization for Security and Co-operation in Europe in Vienna on Jan.
+13,

-White House officials said that the call began at 3:35 p.m.
-EST and concluded 50 minutes later, after midnight in Moscow.
-There was no immediate readout from either side.
+White House officials said Thursday's call lasted 50 minutes, ending after midnight in Moscow.

-Russia has made clear it wants a written commitment that Ukraine will never be allowed to join NATO and that the alliance's military equipment will not be positioned in former Soviet states, demands that the Biden administration has made clear are non-starters.
+Russia has made clear it wants a written commitment that Ukraine will never be allowed to join NATO and that the alliance's military equipment will not be positioned in former Soviet states, demands that the Biden administration has rejected.

-The White House said ahead of the call that Biden would tell Putin that a diplomatic path remains open even as the Russians have moved an estimated 100,000 troops toward Ukraine and Kremlin officials have turned up the volume on its demands for new guarantees from the U.S. and NATO.
+Biden told Putin that a diplomatic path remains open even as the Russians have moved an estimated 100,000 troops toward Ukraine and Kremlin officials have turned up the volume on their demands for new guarantees from the U.S. and NATO.

+White House officials said Biden made clear that the U.S. stands ready to exact substantial economic pain through sanctions should Putin decide to take military action in Ukraine.

 Draft security documents Moscow submitted demand that NATO deny membership to Ukraine and other former Soviet countries and roll back its military deployments in Central and Eastern Europe.